|

 - Original passport (required).

-- Peruvian currency for drinks and tips
+- Peruvian currency for drinks and tips at the end of the trail.

 - Any additional items you wish to bring